 UNIV 101.
 Introduction to the University.
 1 Hour.

-Semester course; 1 lecture hour (delivered online, face-to-face or hybrid).
+Semester course; 1 lecture hour (delivered online or face-to-face).
 1 credit.
+Enrollment is restricted to freshmen or by override for students with advanced standing.
 Designed to orient new students to the traditions, purposes and expectations of a university education.
 Students will assess their expectations and evaluate their academic strengths and goals.
-Through lectures, guest speakers and individual projects, students will learn of VCU resources designed to help them solve problems and to achieve a rewarding and successful academic program.
+Through lectures, major map exercises, guest speakers and individual projects, students will learn of VCU resources designed to help them solve problems and to achieve a rewarding and successful academic program.

 UNIV 102.
 Investigations in Learning.
 1 Hour.